Brazil's Log-In confirms Manabi proposal to buy majority stake

-BRASILIA, Jan 4 (Reuters) - Brazilian cargo ship and port operator Log-In Logística Intermodal SA said on Monday it had received a proposal from Manabi Holding SA to buy a majority stake in the company.
+BRASILIA (Reuters) - Brazilian cargo ship and port operator Log-In Logística Intermodal SA (LOGN3.SA) said on Monday it had received a proposal from Manabi Holding SA to buy a majority stake in the company.

 The announcement confirmed a Reuters report last week about the proposal from the Brazilian mining and logistics company.